Wal-Mart says Walton family to sell shares to keep lid on stake

 Wal-Mart Stores Inc (WMT.N) said the Walton family was putting 6 percent of the retailer's outstanding shares in a newly formed trust for possible sale to offset expected increases in its stake due to stock buybacks and to help fund charitable contributions.

-The amount of stock set to go into the trust is worth $15.6 billion (11 billion pounds) at the current price.
+The amount of stock set to go into the trust is worth $15.6 billion at the current price.

 The Walton family, which founded the company more than five decades ago, owned 50.86 percent of Wal-Mart's stock as of Dec.
 31 through an entity called Walton Enterprises, L.L.C., according to Thomson Reuters data.